SlithyMatt/x16-cga/README.md

 **x16tga.data** -
 A raw export of **x16tga.png**, which is a 16-color 320x240 bitmap.
 The PNG uses the PCJr/Tandy 16-color palette, which is palette offset zero with this toolchain.

+# Running in X16 Emulator
+PRG files built with this project can be autoloaded and run by the X16 emulator.

+Example:

+<pre>  path/to/x16emu -prg x16cga640.prg -run</pre>

+This will fill the emulator screen with the image.
+The program runs in an infinite loop after loading the image, so the emulator will need to be shut down or restarted to stop it.
+Note that the display is scaled up 2x to make a 320 pixel-wide bitmap fill it.

 # Note on VERA limitations
 While this toolchain supports creating a 4-bit 640x480 bitmap, by default VERA does not have enough VRAM to support that, so it will fail at runtime, unless bank 2 of VRAM is enabled for a special emulator build.
 Most likely, the actual X16 hardware will only have VRAM banks 0 and 1 available to the user.